Norfolk Community Safety Partnership

 The Community Safety Partnership brings together organisations from across Norfolk to tackle crime and disorder, and ensure the county remains a safe place for people to live, work and visit.
 The members of the Community Safety Partnership represent local councils, policing and fire services, youth offending, health and housing.

-Norfolk County Council and the Office of Police and Crime Commissioner recognise the opportunity presented to strengthen the support to the Norfolk County Community Safety Partnership (NCCSP) and its partner authorities, with the creation of a single Community Safety Team.
-This team will maximise the use of resources, reduce duplication and improve the effectiveness of the work of the NCCSP.
-The team will be managed by the OPCCN, supporting and working directly with the Chair of the NCCSP.
+Norfolk County Council and the Office of Police and Crime Commissioner for Norfolk (OPCCN) recognise the opportunity presented by creating a single Community Safety Team to strengthen the support to the Norfolk County Community Safety Partnership (NCCSP) and its partner authorities.

 Our role in the Community Safety Partnership